-Recently, I've been exploring the digital humanities as an Andrew W. Mellon Fellow in the Digital Humanities.
-This two-year, interdisciplinary fellowship brings together doctoral students at the University of Rochester to explore the way that digital methods and tools can aid in the pursuit of humanisitic research.
+For two years I had the privilege of being an Andrew W. Mellon Fellow in the Digital Humanities.
+This interdisciplinary fellowship brings together humanities doctoral students at the University of Rochester to explore the digital humanities and develop digital research skills.

 Click here for more info about the construction of this site.